7J1YAA/7j1yaa/content/tiara/1998x/index.md

 {{< gallery match="photo*" sort="asc" loadJQuery=true >}}

 Click on any picture for the full size version.
-Thanks to Fumi Otsuka, JF1NIW, for providing the pictures.
+Thanks to Fumi Otsuka, JF1NIW, for providing the photos.

 Date
 : 13 December 1998